je-nunez/envoy-mysql-benchmark-docker/README.md

 # About

-A benchmark on the Envoy proxy with MySQL backend using SysBench
+A docker-compose version of a benchmark on the Envoy proxy with MySQL backend using SysBench.

 # WIP